nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 # MVP
 ## Back End (Server) Setup and Instructions
-One person create the repo on Github.
+One person create the repo on Github from the link provided in the curriculum.
 Then, everyone will do the following:

 1. Create a directory that will hold the github repo.
 For example, `~/workspace/python/rare`.
 2. `cd` to that directory.